SudhanshuGulhane/Stock-Price-Prediction/README.md

 for the future work and make my model more robust.

 # The primary objective of this project
-To develop a model that can accurately predict the closing prices of stocks.
+To develop a LSTM model that can accurately predict the closing prices of stocks, and importantly to learn how they function.
 The dataset comprises historical stock prices of multiple companies categorized into three volatility segments: low, stable, and high.
 The specific goals of this project are:

 **Data Segmentation**: Segment the stock data into three categories based on volatility: low, stable, and high.

 **Feature Engineering**: Enhance the dataset with technical indicators such as Relative Strength Index (RSI) and Exponential Moving Averages (EMAs).

 **Model Training**: Train separate LSTM models for each volatility category to predict future stock prices.

 **Evaluation**: Evaluate the performance of the models using metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE).

 **Visualization**: Aggregate the results yearly and visualize the predictions against true values to interpret the model's performance.

 ### Data Preparation

 **Segmentation**: The stock data is divided into three categories based on annualized volatility.
 The volatility is calculated using the daily closing prices.

 **Feature Engineering**: Added technical indicators like RSI and EMAs to the dataset to provide additional features for the model.

 **Scaling**: The features are scaled using MinMaxScaler to normalize the input data.

 ### Model Architecture